alopez244/FlexManSys/README.md

 18/12/2019 Structure of the project has been modified to include the modified jade and FIPA folders as libraries instead of outputs.
 09/03/2020 Cleaning the unnecessary files for FlexManSys.
 The packet ehu.mas has been erased.
 The schemas related to healthcare have also been arased.
 09/03/2020 Updating SystemModelAgent.java, MasReconAgent.java, Registerer.java, among others, from Unai's SVN repository.
+10/03/2020 Modification of the import path for the classes in flexmansys folder.